Giant Days: Setting

 Giant Days is set at the University of Sheffield and has a more realistic, less paranormal atmosphere than Allison's other comics, which take place in the fictional town of Tackleford.
 The series begins with Scary Go Round character Esther de Groot, a melodramatic goth, moving into her hall of residence and befriending her new neighbours: the cheerful homeschooled Daisy Wooton and the prickly but grounded Susan Ptolemy.
 The three webcomic storylines focus on Esther, as she is targeted by a gang of private school head girls, breaks up with her school boyfriend, and joins a black metal society.
 In the comic book series, Susan initially was the viewpoint character although the series remains an ensemble.

+The series takes place over three years of university, with roughly every six issues corresponding to a single semester—the hardcover "Library Edition" releases of the series are titled based on the semesters, but their contents do not correspond exactly, as they collect the nine semesters across just seven volumes.
+Special issues are written to slot in at various points in the timeline.
+Allison stated that the definitive timeline was to "lend structure to it.
+Because you never see them at university really.
+They only attend a few classes in the course of 54 issues.
+In 1,200 pages or whatever, you never really see them doing any serious book learning.
+The series is about domesticity.
+In order to move them through the different phases of their domesticity, the dorms in the first year, co-living in the second year, them being split apart in the third year.
+It was a way to explore three different ways of a college friendship existing."